-About New Aberdeen
+About New Aberdeen College

 Statement of Faith

 New Aberdeen College is confessionally Reformed in its theology.
-We believe and confess the creeds of the Church (The Apostles’ Creed, The Nicene Creed, and the Definition of Chalcedon) as our foundational statements of faith, but are more specifically defined by the the whole "family" of Reformed confessions and catechisms that include the Heidelberg Catechism, the Belgic Confession, the Canons of Dordt, Westminster Confession of Faith, and the Thirty-Nine Articles of Religion.
+We believe and confess the creeds of the Church (The Apostles’ Creed, The Nicene Creed, and the Definition of Chalcedon) as our foundational statements of faith, but are more specifically defined by the whole “family” of Reformed confessions and catechisms that include the Heidelberg Catechism, the Belgic Confession, the Canons of Dordt, Westminster Confession of Faith, and the Thirty-Nine Articles of Religion.

 We believe in but one true and living God: without body, parts, or passions; of infinite power, wisdom, and goodness; the maker and sustainer of all things.
 He is an incomposite spiritual being, self-existent, uncaused, fully actualized, and without limit in his perfections.
 Omniscient and benevolent, he governs all according to his sovereign will.